 Just writing the sentence above made me anxious.
 I literally just got up to try and find some chocolate in the house so I can eat my feelings while I write this.
-My quest was unsuccessful however, since I’ve intentionally stopped buying snack foods in effort to lose the baby weight.
+My quest was unsuccessful however since I’ve intentionally stopped buying snack foods in an effort to lose the baby weight.
 So I’ll have to finish writing this blog without the assistance of a boost of chocolaty endorphins.

 Alright… here it goes..